Thinking Small for Big Ocean Crossings: Choosing a Small Offshore Cruiser

 Grahame Shannon

 Designer of more than 100 yachts, mostly sail, including the popular Walker Bay 8.
 Author of mystery adventure novels.
-Racing and cruising skipper, including single handed racing.
+Racing and cruising skipper, including single handed racing, at the Tiddly Cove Yacht Club.
 Developed one the first Windows based 3D CAD system for boat design, Autoship.
 Married to a wonderful woman, two children, and first grandchild coming soon.